-Question 44: Would Funds Released by Federal Mortgage Bank for NHF Loans and Other Poverty Alleviation Funds, Donor Funds, Deposit for Shares with PMBs/MFBs be Included as Deposits when Computing the Deposit Insurance Premium?
+Question 41: Would funds released by Federal Mortgage Bank for NHF loans and other poverty alleviation funds, Donor funds, Deposit for shares with PMBs/MFBs be included as deposits when computing the deposit insurance premium?

 Answer: No. Special funds such as Donor funds or other funds that are for onward disbursement to beneficiaries are excluded from assessable deposits.
 The onus is on the insured institutions to ensure proper classification of such funds in their books.

-Question 45: If a Husband and Wife or any Two or more Persons, have, in addition to their individual Accounts, a Joint Account in the Same Insured Bank, is each Account Separately Insured?

-Answer: Yes.
-If each of the co-owners has personally signed a valid mandate card and has a right of withdrawal on the same basis as the other co-owners, the joint account and each of the individually-owned accounts are separately insured up to the insured maximum sum.
+Question 42: If a Husband and Wife or any two or more other Persons, have, in addition to the Individually-Owned accounts of each, a Valid Joint Account in the and has a right of withdrawal on the same basis as the other co-owners, the joint account and each of the individually-owned accounts are separately insured up to the insured maximum sum.